What is the Bitcoin Halving?

 A Timeline of Past Bitcoin Halvings

-The second halving of Bitcoin, which took place in 2016, illustrated yet again the power that these events can have on pricing.
-A price rise was witnessed ahead of the event before a short-term downturn followed by an exponential surge to its peak of approximately $25,000 in December 2017.
-This increase could be attributed to the increased acceptance of cryptocurrencies and the emergence of initial coin offerings (ICOs) during this time as well.
+The second Bitcoin halving, which took place in 2016, decreased the block reward from 25 to 12.5.
+Again, it was only after a year that Bitcoin saw a massive surge to a peak of approximately US$25,000 in December 2017.
+This increase could also be attributed to the increased acceptance of cryptocurrencies and the emergence of initial coin offerings (ICOs) during this time as well.

-When the third halving occurred on May 11, 2020, it decreased the block reward to 6.25 BTC and impacted both miners and users of Bitcoin in multiple ways.
-Transaction fees gained importance as an incentive for miners due to a lesser supply of new Bitcoins being produced.
-Despite this event not resulting in an immediate price increase – likely because external factors such as coronavirus – Bitcoin continued to spike to an all time high in late 2021 peaking at over $80,000.
+When the third halving occurred on May 11, 2020, it decreased the block reward to 6.25 Bitcoin.
+Despite this event not resulting in an immediate price increase – likely because external factors such as coronavirus – Bitcoin continued to spike to an all time high in late 2021 peaking at over US$85,000.

-As the Bitcoin halvings become more well-known each year, so too do misconceptions surrounding them.
-To help clarify matters, we’ll dispel some of these popular misunderstandings by shedding light on what actually happens during halvings.
+As the Bitcoin halvings become more well-known each year, so do misconceptions surrounding them.
+Let’s dispel some of these misunderstandings by shedding light on what actually happens during halvings.

-When it comes to Bitcoin halving, there is a common misunderstanding that prices will always rise.
+There is a common misunderstanding that the Bitcoin halving will always cause its price to rise.
 Historical data does indicate this has happened in the past, yet no one can be certain of what future events may bring due to market demand and external factors like regulation or global economic conditions.
-It is important for those interested in investing not to look at historical increases as an assurance, but instead, weigh up all available data so they can make informed decisions.
+It is important for those interested in investing not to look at historical increases as an assurance, but instead, weigh up all available data to make informed decisions.

-The Bitcoin halving process has sparked a myth that it will eventually lead to the end of Bitcoin mining, because people think miners will not be incentivised once all 21 million Bitcoins are mined.
-This is an inaccurate assumption as miners receive transaction fees and these aren’t going away anytime soon.
+The Bitcoin halving process has sparked a myth that it will eventually lead to the end of Bitcoin mining.
+Some people think miners will not be incentivised to continue to secure the network once all 21 million Bitcoins are mined.
+This is an inaccurate assumption as miners also receive transaction fees and these aren’t going away anytime soon.

 As block rewards diminish over time on the Bitcoin network, transaction fees become increasingly important in providing incentives for miners who work hard to secure the ecosystem by processing transactions.